Observed situation in France for the week 46 of the year 2024, from 11/11/2024 to 11/17/2024 :

 The purpose of acute diarrhea surveillance is to monitor gastroenteritis outbreaks.

-Subject to future data consolidation, this rate is slightly increasing compared to the previous week (consolidated data for 2024w28: 45 [37; 53]) but corresponds to a low activity level compared to those usually observed at this time of the year.
+Subject to future data consolidation, this rate is stable compared to the previous week (consolidated data for 2024w45: 53 [50; 57]) and corresponds to a lower activity level than those usually observed at this time of the year.

 Estimated weekly incidence rate Estimated weekly incidence